The Male Friendship Creed

 In addition to the experts listed in my last post (Richard Reeves, Michael Kimmel, Christine Emba, and Barack & Michelle Obama), others write about the factors impacting impact boys and men.
 This includes Jonathan Haidt, author of The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness; Drs.
 Warren Farrell and John Gray, co-authors of The Boy Crisis; and Christina Hoff Sommers and Coleen Marloby, who penned The War Against Boys: How Misguided Policies Are Harming Our Young Men.

 They all suggest the need for healthier forms of manhood focused on positive development.
-We need to help males rediscover their purpose, and improve their physical & emotional wellness.
+We need to help males rediscover their purpose and improve their physical & emotional wellness.
 Most importantly, we need to help break them free from restrictive gender roles and the behaviors the media calls “toxic” masculinity and “male rage.”

 So let’s start our pursuit of better male friendships with new language for the foundation on which you build a new “band of brothers.”
-Here is bullet-point version but you can download the full version with the rationale and related Bible verses below.
-Again, this Creed applies whether you’re a churchgoer, a skeptic, or somewhere in between.
-Let me know what you think by commenting to this post.
+Here is a bullet-point version but you can download the full version with the rationale and related Bible verses below.

 The Male Friendship Creed

-My next post is a manifesto that calls for us to transform how culture views masculinity and male friendship by living out this Creed.
+My next post includes a manifesto that calls for us to transform how culture views masculinity and male friendship by living out this Creed.
 Watch for later posts for the other items that propel you to reclaim brotherhood as a force for good.
 Good Friends.
 Better men.

 [Feature Image created with ChatGPT]